 The primary short-term effect of lorazepam use is relaxation.
 As a benzodiazepine, it enhances the effect of the neurotransmitter Gamma-aminibutyric acid, or GABA.
 GABA directs the brain to diminish neurological activity.
-This slowdown allows for a decrease in otherwise excitatory central nervous system activity, and can result in increased feelings of calm and relief of stress.
+This slowdown allows for a decrease in otherwise excitatory central nervous system activity and can result in increased feelings of calm and the relief of stress.

 Patients who have experienced a lorazepam high report feelings of serenity and peace.
 When working as prescribed, lorazepam:

 - Reduces the physical withdrawal symptoms associated with certain other drugs.